Felisha Legette-Jack: Coaching career

 After graduating from Syracuse, Legette-Jack became an assistant coach for the Boston College Eagles women's basketball and then returned to Syracuse in similar role, working under Marianna Freeman from 1993 to 2000.

 From 2002 to 2006, she served as the head coach at Hofstra.

 Indiana University

 In April 2006, Legette-Jack was hired at Indiana.
-She was fired by IU Athletic Director Fred Glass on Monday, March 12, 2012.
+She was fired by IU Athletic Director Fred Glass on March 12, 2012.
 She was hired by University at Buffalo Athletic Director Danny White on June 14, 2012, marking White's first coaching hire at UB.

 University at Buffalo

 After being hired as the new women's basketball coach at Buffalo, Coach Legette-Jack made significant advances to the program.
 Under her leadership, Buffalo earned four trips to the NCAA Division I women's basketball tournament, in 2016, 2018, 2019 and 2022.
 The 2016 tournament appearance was the first in program history.
 The 2018 appearance culminated in Buffalo's first run to the Sweet Sixteen in program history.